rust-lang/rfcs/text/3533-combine-infra-and-release-teams.md

 [RFC 3392](https://github.com/rust-lang/rfcs/blob/master/text/3392-leadership-council.md#top-level-teams) outlines what typically qualifies a team as "top-level".
 While one could make the argument that the Release team fits these points, there are arguably two aspects where it does not neatly fit:
 * "Have a purview that is foundational to the Rust Project": while Rust releases are obviously extremely important, it is hard to argue that they are "foundational".
 Just like there is no CI team (despite CI also being extremely important), the release process is not a foundational piece of what makes Rust, Rust.
 * "Have a purview that not is a subset of another team's purview": this is hard to argue exactly as most teams don't have well defined purviews, but one could argue that the Infrastructure team's purview is roughly "to maintain and administer all logistical activities for the continuing operation of the Rust project" which would then be a superset of what the Release team's purview is.
+The Infrastructure team's purview already contains user-facing components (e.g.,the Rust Playground and crates.io CDN infrastructure) so adding additional user-facing concerns is not a categorical expansion of that purview.

 In the past, whether a team is "top-level" or not has not been of huge consequence.
 However, this is no longer true since [RFC 3392](https://github.com/rust-lang/rfcs/pull/3392) introduced the Leadership Council whose representation is based on top-level team status.
 This RFC specifically called out the need for re-examination of which teams are top-level, and this proposal is the first attempt at such a re-examination.
 The most immediate practical reason for being strict with the definition of "top-level" is to balance "the desire for a diverse and relatively shallow structure while still being practical for productive conversation and consent."